Basic Statistics with R

 Assuming that the life times of Bulb-A and Bulb-B follow Gaussian distributions \(\small{N(\mu_x, \sigma_x )}\) and \(\small{N(\mu_y, \sigma_y )}\) respectively, test the null hypothesis \(\small{\sigma_x^2 = \sigma_y^2 }\) aginst an alternative hypothesis \(\small{\sigma_x^2 \lt \sigma_y^2 }\) to a significant level of \(\small{\alpha = 0.05}\).

-In the given data, let X denote data Bulb-A and Y denote Bulb-B data.
+In the given data, let X and Y denote data on Bulb-A and Bulb-B respectively.

-We have the number of data points n=m=16.
+The number of data points in each set are n=m=16.

 \(\small{F_{1-\alpha}(m-1,n-1)~=~F_{0.95}(15,15)~=~2.4~~~~~~~~ }\)(through R function call "qf(0.95,15,15)" ).